sethaxen/ucsfdown/README.md

 You can certainly use the same project to house all of the data and code for each of your chapters (and if your analysis runs fast enough you could of course simply do all of your analysis and writing for a chapter in the .Rmd for that chapter).
 I personally find this to be a bit cumbersome though, and since the end goal of the research in your dissertation isn't the dissertation, but (presumably) papers produced from your dissertation, I preferered to keep each of my chapters in their own projects, which I then knitted together for the final dissertation.
 Let me explain.

 My dissertation had three chapters.
-For each chapter, I created a separate RStudio project and folder on my computer, call it "~/PhD/zissou" (I nickname all my projects).
-Inside that folder I stored the data, code, and paper .Rmd for the `zissou` chapter.
+For each chapter, I created a separate RStudio project and folder on my computer, for example, call it "Documents/PhD/zissou" .
+Inside that folder I stored the data, code, and paper `.Rmd` for the `zissou` chapter.
 When I wanted to actually knit the dissertation, rather than copy-and-pasting all the required results or data from `zissou` over to my `dissertation` folder, I simply used `knit_child` (and some voodoo in the chunk options).

 ![](knit_child.png)

 ## Rendering